Self-Esteem Therapy

 I have felt this way for so long, how is it possible I can feel differently about myself?

-People who struggle with low self-esteem have often had negative thoughts about themselves on repeat for years and in some cases most of their lives.
+People who struggle with their self-esteem have often had negative thoughts about themselves on repeat for years and in some cases most of their lives.
 It is a complex, challenging task to change the inaccurate, overly critical narratives you have about yourself into more balanced ones.
 This is why it helps to work with a trained therapist.
 You do not have to go through this alone.
 Contact me today to get started and no longer carry this heavy burden on your own.